Net

 protocols or communicating with services that don’t use HTTP - for all

-HTTP usage, please use the request
+HTTP usage, please use the request and serve HTTP functions instead.

 Functions